CobaltBar/SScript-Archive/README.md

 # SScript-Archive

-Archived versions of SScript so PsychEngine can be compiled
+Archived versions of SScript so Psych Engine and other projects can be developed and compiled

 ## Installation Instructions